brunnerant/sdp-project/README.md

 ```
 ./gradlew spotlessApply
 ```
-Voila, have fun developing this android app !!!
+Voila, have fun developing this android app!!!